 Another visitor said,

 Architect Ryue Nishizawa is one of the influential creative minds to found SANAA, a Pritzker winning designing firm.
-He was commissioned to design the museum to house Matrix and chose to create a space that would enhance the piece of art as well as place it in a much broader context.
+He was commissioned to design the museum to house Matrix and chose to create a space that would enhance the piece of art and place it in a much broader context.

 Speaking about the museum, Nishizawa stated,

 Ryue Nishizawa has immense experience with structural engineering and proposed a structure that is purely concrete but still undulates.
-It was for the first time that a structure so pure had been created – structure without windows, doors, or handrails.
+For the first time, a structure so pure had been created – structure without windows, doors, or handrails.
 The museum structure seems like it does not have any structural support; it appears like it was just made like a form in nature.
 The tiny undulating bumps formed by the concrete are the ones responsible for making the water drop installations run free, which you can see glide along the slanting surface of the shell.
 The single installation is highly engaging, which is the main point of the Teshima Art Museum.

 Teshima Art Museum fulfills these requirements, making it an inspiring art space.
 The only piece in the museum is Matrix or Bokei, which is subtle and highly interactive.
 The solo piece in the museum opens the door for many interpretations, but unlike many museums you are used to, Teshima Art Museum in itself is also an art.